KarlK90/yaemk-split-kb/docs/index.md

 8. Solder RGB LEDs on the side facing away from you.
     Make sure to [correctly orient](#correct-orientation-of-rgb-leds) them,
     as they are not the same orientation all the time.
-    Use the interactive BOM when in doubt. `D35 to D76`
+    Use the interactive BOM when in doubt. `D35 to D76`.
+Check that all LEDs are working by connecting the board to USB (the firmware from step 7 turns on all the LEDs).
+Note that as LEDs are connected in chain - one dead LED leads to all subsequent leds being off.
 9. Solder MX Hotswap Sockets on the side facing away from you.
     Decide for a [thumbcluster configuration](#placement-of-hotswap-sockets-for-thumbcluster).
     Make sure to [correctly orient](#correct-orientation-of-hotswap-sockets) them.